JS-RML/rockwalk/README.md

 ### 3.1 Installation
 For ROS packages, first downloaded them into your catkin workspace.
 Then use `catkin build` command from [catkin_tools](https://catkin-tools.readthedocs.io/en/latest/installing.html) to install them.
-Matlab scripts can be executed directly from Matlab.
+Matlab scripts can be executed directly in Matlab.

 ### 3.2 Passive Dynamics Simulation